• Skip to primary navigation

 Having a distinct plan for potential outcomes will inevitably cause you to face your fear of what’s to come, but it can also help you avoid initial shock and anxiety if this situation occurs.

-5. Learn About Options for First-Time Offenders
+5. Learn About Options For First-Time Offenders

 For those who are arrested and don’t have a criminal record, there are some options available to get life back on track quickly.
 One example includes Texas’s Second Chance Law, which allows first-time offenders who receive a DWI to “seal” their first-time conviction from potential employers.